Skip to main content

 Like all heating and cooling systems, proper maintenance is key to efficient operation.
 The difference between the energy consumption of a well-maintained heat pump and a severely neglected one ranges from 10%–25%.

-Clean or change filters once a month or as needed, and maintain the system according to manufacturer’s instructions.
+Clean or change filters once a month or as needed, and maintain the system according to the manufacturer’s instructions.
 Dirty filters, coils, and fans reduce airflow through the system.
 Reduced airflow decreases system performance and can damage your system’s compressor.
 Clean outdoor coils whenever they appear dirty; occasionally, turn off power to the fan and clean it; remove vegetation and clutter from around the outdoor unit.
-Clean the supply and return registers within your home, and straighten their fins if bent.
+Clean the supply and return registers within your space, and straighten their fins if bent.

 You should also have a professional technician service your heat pump at least every year to: